YonSci/gdp-nowcasting-ml/_episodes/01-python-basics.md

 ---

 ## Exercise

-1. Write a script to calculate the area of a rectangle, given its length and width.
-2. Create a loop that prints all the odd numbers between 1 and 20.
+1. Create a loop that prints all the odd numbers between 1 and 20.
+2. Write a function that takes a number and returns its square.
-3. Define a function that takes two numbers and returns their sum.
+3. Create a function that takes two numbers and returns their average.
+4. Write a function with a default argument that prints a farewell message (e.g., "Goodbye, Guest!").

 ---